ieedan/template-factory-js/README.md

 There are currently three kinds of prompts:

 - **confirm** - yes or no
+- **select** - select one of the provided options
 - **multiselect** - select zero, one, or multiple of the provided options
-- **select** - select one of the provided options
+- **text** - get a validated text input from the user
+- **password** - get a validated text input from the user while also hiding it

 When creating a prompt you add it to the list of prompts for your template: